wooogler/assets/04_Work-Ethics.md

 Echolab at Virginia Tech has established an open-door policy to encourage students to discuss any academic overwhelm, functional difficulties, or concerns about friends with their supervisors.
 This policy underscores the lab's commitment to student well-being and support.
 In instances where students' needs surpass what the instructor can provide, there is a practice of guiding them to seek professional help from university resources to ensure they receive appropriate support.

+- Cook Counseling for appointments and 24/7 crisis support.
+- Dean of Students' Office for advice and after-hours crisis support.
+- Hokie Wellness for workshops and consultations on health and wellness.
+- Services for Students with Disabilities (SSD) for accommodations and support.

+To further support students, Echolab provides a comprehensive list of university resources, which includes:

+Echolab promotes awareness and accessibility of these well-being resources by providing a link to a full listing of campus resources on the well-being website.
+These documented policies and practices highlight Echolab's dedication to creating a supportive environment that prioritizes the mental health and well-being of its students.

 ## Ph.D.
 Working Ethics (Why you should NOT do a Ph.D.)

 - A Ph.D. student is a tough job because you have to do lots of different work.